-There's no such things as an actual rainy season in Lanzarote, but rain is more common between February and March, up to April, as opposed to the rest of the year when it hardly rains.
+There's no such things as an actual rainy season in Lanzarote, but rain is more common to happen between December and March, up to April, as opposed to the rest of the year when it hardly rains.

-That's not so say it's not warm between these months or that you'' get constant cold rain.
-Even when it rains, it still feels warm usually, as the temperatures don't drop as much as the UK or other parts of Europe.
+That's not so say it's not warm between these months or that you'll get constant cold rain.
+Even when it rains, it still feels warm usually, as the temperatures don't drop as much as in the UK or other parts of Europe.

 If you do get some bad weather while on holiday, check our list of things to do in Lanzarote when it's raining.